felamaslen/go-music-player/music-player/README.md

 ## Testing

-Run the following commands to run unit tests:
+Run `make test` inside this directory, to run unit and integration tests.

-- `make test.read`: tests the file reader module

 ## Migrations